top of page

 As a higher education researcher, my scholarship addresses three major research strands: 1) equity and justice for Black students in higher education, 2) first-generation college student experiences, and 3) the use of culturally-relevant qualitative research methods in higher education inquiry.
 I center my research within a critical paradigm with the goal of unearthing and addressing oppression at the individual, institutional, and systemic levels.
 More specifically, an intersectional worldview guides me as I explore the experiences of Black people and first-generation college students in higher education.

-Check out my recent conversation with Dr. Emmanuela Stanislaus on the Writing on My Mind podcast!
+Check out my conversation with Dr. Emmanuela Stanislaus on the Writing on My Mind podcast!

 Available on Apple Podcasts, Spotify, Amazon Music, iHeartRadio, and more!